What Home Educators Need to Know About the Children's Wellbeing and Schools Act 2026

 School Attendance Orders made easier

-The bill makes it simpler for local authorities to require a child to return to school if they're not satisfied with home education.
+The Act makes it simpler for local authorities to require a child to return to school if they're not satisfied with home education.

 - Refusing a home visit is now grounds for starting the SAO process